 So, one of the two founders of Wikipedia admits it's anything but neutral, and gives us a few examples from US politics and other issues.
 Clearly, we can see that there is a wide breadth of topics on which Wikipedia is unreliable.
 Anyway - if even the creator of Wikipedia has himself given up on it and wrote several big articles trashing it, why do you still trust it?

 And the supposedly noble principles - as well as the idea of Wiki being community written - are just a cover for that reality.
 It is very obvious to me.
 What this means is that - for every article where this applies (anything controversial the Ministry wants to control the narrative on) - they pick a view they want to support in advance, then completely ignore their own stated principles in order to push it.
-Many examples already given:
+Many examples have already been given:

-Really the only principle that matters for the Ministry is reliable sources; it allows Wikipedia to remove its opponents already at the start of the race.
-But even the reliable sources step out of line sometimes.
+step out of line sometimes.
 And in those cases, they are misinterpreted or just given up outright.
 All other principles are unashamedly ignored.
 They do this because...

 Wikipedia is designed to keep you being an NPC.
 The good boy / girl who takes his / her vaccines, works his / her shitty job, trusts the mainstream narratives (this helps the elites hide their crimes like 9 / 11 or the fake moon landing, as well as bury competing scientific / medical theories and keep the current industries running), questions nothing, and sees nothing wrong with any of it - or even is proud of being an NPC (because it's "scientific", "rational", etc).
 They lure you with comprehensive articles on cats, cars, compilations of historical events that are hard to find elsewhere, etc - and suddenly you are yet another fish, caught in the net.
-Because Wikipedia's neutrality is the strongest example of doublespeak I've ever seen.
-The reader (now under the Ministry's spell) assumes that every article on there is just like every other one, but actually every single one that is both societally relevant and even a little controversial will be compromised to hell (there are many, many more I could have shown).
-The malicious articles are buried in a pile of regular ones, which makes them unseen Trojan horses that eventually capture the minds of the Wikipedia victims.
-And it just so happens that the malicious ones always jump out when a really important topic comes around.
+Because Wikipedia's neutrality

-Imagine that the moon landing article presents the conspiracy side as a significant view (which it is) and does it honestly.
+view (which it is) and did it honestly.
 How many of Wiki's readers would be compelled to explore the topic further?
 How many would then admit that the moon landing was a fraud, after all?
 How many would then start questioning other things in their lives?
 Would the elites have been able to pull off a "pandemic" if most people already knew it's yet another ace (alongside the moon landing, 9 / 11, GM food, climate change) in the elites' cheat pack of cards?
 Every small crack in a person's conviction will eventually break down their castle of confidence in the elites' narratives and the way the whole world works.
 Which would eventually result in bringing down of the powerful people and a complete change of the existing culture.
-This is why the Ministry has to keep all the controversial issues completely under its control.
+This is why the Ministry has to keep all the controversial issues fully under its control.
 They must absolutely portray every alternative view as a bunch of nonsense and its supporters as bumbling retards.
 And Wikipedia (even moreso than Google) is their most important weapon in doing so.
 It is considered authoritative and enjoys a privileged place in the results of all search engines.
 But it is all just an evil spell, that can be broken by good information and avoiding Wikipedia usage.

-Ha-ha! - shouts the conspiracy theorist.
+- shouts the conspiracy theorist.
 I will foil the Illuminati's plans by editing the relevant Wikipedia articles!
 Censors better hide in their holes now, because the Truth Warrior is coming!
 Onwards!

 Oh no!
 The censors have closed the gate right as the great Truth Warrior was reaching for his Axe of Truth!
 No matter, let's try another entry point!